wp-plugins/catalog/readme.txt

 * Possibility to publish only specific category products for each page.
 * Possibility to connect catalog with other pages including HTML links within the product description.
 * Review editing possibility for the products in Products section.
-* Catalog category filtering from the back end for easier management and editing possibilities
+* Catalog category filtering from the back end for easier management and editing possibilities  .
-* Quick image display (lightbox) for each product in a category view
+* Quick image display (lightbox) for each product in a category view.
-* Product listing feature based on a single or multiple categories
+* Product listing feature based on a single or multiple categories.
 * Pagination support for placing specific amount of products per page.

 Upgrade to [WordPress Catalog Pro](http://web-dorado.com/products/wordpress-catalog.html) to add features: